 There is an established misconception in our society that education is synonymous with literacy.
-A large sector believes it to be one and the same, while some believe that literacy is a step-stone to education.
-Although there lies truth in the former, it would be categorically wrong to imbibe literacy as the sole form of education.
+A large sector believes it to be one and the same, while some believe that literacy is a step stone to education.
+Although there lies a hint of truth in the former, it would be categorically wrong to imbibe literacy as the sole form of education.
 Then what is the difference between literacy and education?

 Literacy is defined as acquiring the ability to read, write and understand.
 It is entirely concerned with the art of reading and writing.
-It provides information that can be used as mean to attain knowledge.
+It provides information that can be used as means to attain knowledge.
 Where information is the theoretical know-how of a subject, and knowledge is the awareness about the use of that information.
-It is the primary form of information transmission for this time and era.
+It is a primary form of information transmission for this time and era.

 “Literacy provides a person with the ability to acquire information to develop the know-how called education.”

-A common belief maintains that educated people are bereft of superstitions, biasedness, irrational socio-religious beliefs, and customs.
+A common belief maintains that educated people are bereft of superstitions, biasedness, irrational sociological religious beliefs and customs.

-The following situations can convene the real issue between literacy and education:
+The following pointers identify the primary differences between literacy and education:

 - A person may be literate and also educated;